 Honey has antimicrobial properties and has been used since ancient times as a wound healer and to prevent infection.

-Apitherapy is the use of bee products for the treatment and prevention of diseases.
+Apitherapy is essentially 'bee therapy' and is the use of bee products for the treatment and prevention of diseases.
 According to the American Apitherapy Society, these bee-related products include honey, pollen, propolis, royal jelly and bee venom.

 Pollen as a Supplement for Humans

 The use of pollen as a supplement for human health and even for medicinal purposes is controversial.
 Bee pollen available at health food stores is collected by a beekeeper with a pollen trap.
 This scrapes the pollen off the bee’s legs as the bee enters the hive.
 Therefore, reducing pollen available for bees to feed their young.